As a divorce professional, I’ve had a front-row seat to countless divorces over the years.

 Some men try and do their own divorce because they don’t want to go broke in litigation or a protracted custody battle - which makes perfect sense.

-But there are more peaceful options for divorce (like mediation), that are less costly and can deliver the help and guidance you need to ensure your divorce case is handled properly.
+But there are more peaceful options for divorce that are less costly and can deliver the help and guidance you need to ensure your divorce case is handled properly.

 Don’t Make Financial Commitments Before Your Divorce Begins

-As problem solvers who don’t like uncertainty, some men want to come to agreements on child support payments, spousal support, and property division before their divorce negotiations begin.
+As problem solvers who don’t like uncertainty, some men when preparing for divorce want to come to agreements on child support payments, spousal support, and property division before their divorce negotiations begin.

 They do this without fully understanding what the financial ramifications of those decisions will be for everyone involved.